-The St. Simons Land Trust is dedicated to preserving St. Simons' natural and scenic character, as well as enhancing the quality of life of the island community for present and future generations.
+The mission of the St. Simons Land Trust is to preserve the island's natural and scenic character and to enhance the quality of life for present and future generations.

 To fulfill this Mission, the Land Trust has launched an aggressive fundraising and acquisition plan.
 The Canopy Campaign: An Overarching Strategy to Preserve St. Simons South to North is the result of a comprehensive evaluation of every known undeveloped property still existing on the island.
 The multi-phased capital campaign is structured first to meet the generous $4 Million Challenge Grant committed by The Anschutz Foundation in January 2018.
 By matching the Foundation’s challenge, we will raise $8 Million to purchase properties under contract.
 We will then be positioned to launch the next phase of the campaign, where we develop a Future Opportunities Fund to reach our vision of protecting and preserving 2,000 acres island-wide.

 1% for St. Simons businesses raise funds to preserve and protect our green space, parks, wildlife, waterways, tree canopies, and trails on St. Simons Island.
 Our mission is to preserve the island’s natural and scenic character, and to enhance the quality of life for our island community for present and future generations.